ITSLeeds/highways-course/README.md

 ## Optional extras (to discuss)

   - Roadworks data (HTDD/Scottish/Leeds data - HE have data?)
+(ROBIN: No more than a demo to whet the appetite, I think.
+IW)
   - Stats19
   - Routing engines
   - Air pollution
   - Traffic data (other)
+  (ROBIN: GGPLOT2!!
+Heatmaps, scatterplots, worth asking what charts HE likes.
+Also, how about EA data on flooding?
+I have some stuff on this...IW)

 ## To discuss/confirm